canonical/ubuntu-pro-client/docs/howtoguides/trusty_legacy_support.rst

 ---------------------------------------------------------------------

 For a further reduced risk of regressions on 14.04 (Trusty) the Pro client package is almost frozen.
-Hence it is not receiving regular upstream backports like newer Ubuntu LTS releases do.
-Beyond version 19.7 there won't be updates except any critical CVE maintenance or features explicitly targeted for Trusty like ``esm-infra-support`` in 2024.
+Hence it is not receiving regular new features like newer Ubuntu LTS releases do.
+Beyond version 19.7 there won't be updates except any critical CVE maintenance or features explicitly targeted for Trusty (like ``esm-infra-legacy`` in 2024).

 Version 19.7 has full-featured support of the applicable Ubuntu Pro service offerings ``esm-infra``, ``esm-infra-legacy`` and ``livepatch``.